CMU-SAFARI/MQSim/README.md

 ### Host
 1. **PCIe_Lane_Bandwidth:** the PCIe bandwidth per lane in GB/s.
 Range = {all positive double precision values}.
 2. **PCIe_Lane_Count:** the number of PCIe lanes.
 Range = {all positive integer values}.
+3. **SATA_Processing_Delay:** defines the aggregate hardware and software processing delay to send/receive a SATA message to the SSD device in nanoseconds.
+Range = {all positive integer values}.
-3. **Enable_ResponseTime_Logging:** the toggle to enable response time logging.
+4. **Enable_ResponseTime_Logging:** the toggle to enable response time logging.
 If enabled, response time is calculated for each running I/O flow over simulation epochs and is reported in a log file at the end of each epoch.
 Range = {true, false}.
-4. **ResponseTime_Logging_Period_Length:** defines the epoch length for response time logging.
+5. **ResponseTime_Logging_Period_Length:** defines the epoch length for response time logging in nanoseconds.
 Range = {all positive integer values}.

 ### SSD Device
 1. **Seed:** the seed value that is used for random number generation.
 Range = {all positive integer values}.